 Daylesford and the Macedon Ranges is the place to escape and rejuvenate.
 If spas and springs are your thing, you will be one happy visitor.

 Foodies can rejoice too.
-The rich fertile land and area's pure mineral water equals extraordinary produce.
+The rich fertile land and the area's pure mineral water equals extraordinary produce.
 With the result of many hatted restaurants and gold medal-winning wineries to enjoy.

 Goldfields